hedgytrimmer/me/week2/readme.md

 I tried to push ahead, then realised I should probably just wait till next class.
 I wonder if anyone will read this.
 Back to Codecademy I go!

-Exercise1
+EDIT: Some guy pushed ahead so I did too, I realise exercise 1 is not tested and for class.
+Onto exercise2 Exercise1

 Exercise2
+    This was a good challenge, a lot of the debugging was changing similar characters, as was alluded to in Week 1 Examples include: use of different brackets, missing commas in lists I was somewhat stumped on the "return alphabet" error, however I just tried removing the index and it worked.
+This makes sense as the function had already drawn in the index.

+Exercise3
+    is_odd
+        I used a simple if/else statement and the modulo operator to complete this task. an even number is divisible by 2, so the modulo must return 0.
+        Otherwise, the number is false
+    fix_it
+        I merely used if statements, however else or elif could be used in combination with this "AND" was used to combine the different arms, meaning both values had to be true to pass the test.
+        "or" was used to combined the two no problem results, which completed the challenge of only using 3 return statements. loops_1a
+        This uses a simple for loop across a range from 0-10 (really 1-10) to add to a star to an empty list It returns the list
+    loops 1c
+        This uses a similar process to the 1a function, however the range is from zero to the input number loops_2
+        Create 2 empty lists
+        In one for loop across range 1-10, append "*" to list1 In a second for loop across range 1-10, append list2 with list1 loops_3
+        This one stumped me for a bit, I was stuck on how to create multiple lists of 10 numbers.
+        I created an empty list and then appended the list with a list of 10 of the temporary variable in a for loop across range(10)
+        This worked, however it did not cast it as a string I solved this by creating a variable x to cast and then appending the list with 10 versions of x loops_4
+        This was easier than loops_3.
+        2 empty lists were created.
+        across range 10, the temporary variable was appended to list1 then list1 was appended to list2 across range 10